Climate change policy of California: Legislation overview

-These bills will be detailed in the categories below.

-Emissions Measurement

 Climate change is driven by the accelerated amount of greenhouse gas emissions being put into the atmosphere by anthropogenic activity.
 To combat climate change, national and state governments around the world are struggling to control their emissions levels.
 Setting emissions reductions goals and using effective emissions-measurement technology is necessary to reduce emissions and keep track of progress across time.
 According to the 2022 IPCC report, the world needs to cut its emissions in half by the year 2030 to limit warming to 1.5o Celsius.
 The California legislative body has been paying attention to the importance of cutting emissions ever since the 2000s.

 SB 1771 (2000)

 This bill created the California Climate Action Registry, however this organization officially closed in December 2010 and is encouraging its members to report their emissions to the Climate Registry instead.

 SB 527 (2001)

 SB 527 was approved in October 2001, authorizing the California Air Resources Board to impose administrative penalties instead of civil penalties for violations of regulations to air pollution control, with a limit of 10,000 per day and 100,000 total.
 Before this bill was enacted, the California Air Resources Board had to rely on enforcement of their penalties of violations on air pollution regulations through an action by the Attorney General, now they would have the ability to assess and enforce administrative penalties.
 The California Climate Action Registry is required to record voluntary greenhouse gas emission reductions made by California entities after 1990, but many of its functions were changed with the passage of SB 527 including; ensuring the public can comment on board meetings, requiring protocols for monitoring and reporting emissions to be consistent with California Energy Commission protocols, and remove the requirement to report nationwide emissions in order to focus solely on in-state emissions.